EmilyCassel/scienceOfComputers/gist-template.md

 ### Look-ahead and Look-behind

 ## Author

+Emily is a student at Rutgers University currently enrolled in their Full-Stack Coding Bootcamp.

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)